-Promotion and Expansion of the Shipbuilding and Ship Repair Industry
+Modernization, Expansion and Promotion of the Philippine Shipbuilding and Ship Repair Industry

 The Philippines has one of the top positions in the global shipbuilding and ship repair industry.
-Nonetheless, the country is keen to expand its stake in the industry by pushing for the progressive development of the shipbuilding and ship repair sector.
+Nonetheless, the country is keen on expanding its stake in the industry by pushing for the progressive development of the shipbuilding and ship repair sector.

 Not only does the MIDP plans on upgrading the skills of its current work force, it also seeks to revitalize ancillary industries and explore the creation of an industrial ecopark dedicated solely or shipbuilding and ship repair.
 This is expected to create not only livelihood for more maritime professionals, but to attract business and investment into the country.

 Among the components of the program are the passage of the Shipbuilding and Ship Repair Bill, which creates a comprehensive legal framework that will govern the development of the industry, the development and creation of courses and workshops for upskilling and reskilling maritime professionals in the shipbuilding and ship repair industry, and feasibility studies on the establishment of ship recycling facilities.
-Other projects include a feasibility study on the development of the national steel industry, which is a cornerstone of shipbuilding and ship repair, and the development of investment and financing schemes for this sector.
+Other projects include feasibility studies on the development of the national steel industry, and investment and financing schemes for this sector.

-• Promotion of Highly Skilled and Competitive Maritime Workforce
+• Promotion of Highly Skilled and Competitive Filipino Maritime Workforce

 The demands of shipping will never be met unless there are capable and skilled persons employed in every segment of water transport.
-To that end, the development of maritime human capital becomes an imperative, and is the fourth core sector, and therefore the fourth core program of the MIDP.
+To that end, the development of maritime human capital becomes an imperative, and was therefore integrated as the fourth core program of the MIDP.
 With the identification of this program, the government recognizes not only the vital contribution of the men and women in the maritime industry, but also their potential to make it one of the major drivers for national economic development.

 Some of the components of the project are the development of ladderized maritime training and education, as well as professional education and training programs and standards.
-The government also intends to adopt the an advocacy program inviting the youth to consider a career in the maritime industry.
-The program also includes the integration of a seafarers information system, which will allow government to process the statutory documents of seafarers, as well as generate data on employment of seafarers.
+The government also intends to adopt an advocacy program inviting the youth to consider a career in the maritime industry.
+The program also includes the integration of a seafarers information system, which will allow government to process their statutory documents, as well as generate data on their employment.